bcarpenter7/blog-react-final/Unit_2/7-mongodb/mongo_lab/README.md

 ### How to submit this part of the homework:

+Create a new repo in your GitHub named Mongo-Hamburgers

+Create a file named `answer.js`

+Copy over the text in the given `answer.js` file to the one in your repo

-Write/copy-paste your mongo shell commands into the given `answer.js` file
+Write/copy-paste your mongo shell commands into your `answer.js` file

 example: